 Our guiding stars and fountainheads of inspiration are the masters of idea-dense literature: Borges and Stapledon, as well as Orwell, Wells and Zamyatin; new-wavers such as Le Guin and Lem, Delaney, Săsărman and Saramago; and visionaries of the more recent generation, among them Chiang, Robinson, Werber, Turner and Liu.

-Run by volunteers, SPJ is open to readers and writers of all persuasions, and tolerates no restriction of free expression on grounds of ‘political correctness’.
+Run by volunteers, SPJ is open to readers and writers of all persuasions, and adheres to a broad interpretation of freedom of expression.
+(See a note on that below.)